No Gift Policy / Vendor Code of Conduct / Whistleblowing

 (c) a deduction of any amount paid or to be paid from the purchase price;

-(d) blacklist from Cagamas’ Approved Panel/Suppliers List
+(d) blacklist from Cagamas’ Approved Panel/Suppliers List; or

-2.0 Principles of the Code
+2.0 Principles of the Vendor Code of Conduct

 |Act with Integrity||